ahill818/ou-website/content/authors/erickson/_index.md

   #   link: https://github.com
 ---

 Nathan joined OU and the SoM in Summer 2024.
-He is co-advised by Dr. Amy McGovern and Dr. Hill and is researching the application of deep learning techniques for tornado prediction.
+Nathan is a PhD student being co-advised by Dr. Hill and Dr. Amy McGovern; his research currently focuses on the application of deep learning techniques to short-term tornado prediction.
+He is originally from Olathe, KS, and he obtained his B.S. and M.S. in meteorology from Iowa State University.
+Outside of research, Nathan enjoys running, playing video games, and spending time with friends.